aio-libs/aiozmq/docs/core.rst

 into :class:`OSError` (or descendat) with errno and strerror borrowed from underlying ZMQError values.

-The reason for translation is: Python 3.3 implements :pep:`3151` **--- Reworking the OS and IO Exception Hierarchy** which gets rid of exceptions zoo and uses :class:`OSError` and descendants for all exceptions generated by system function calls.
+The reason for translation is that Python 3.3 implements :pep:`3151` **--- Reworking the OS and IO Exception Hierarchy** which gets rid of exceptions zoo and uses :class:`OSError` and descendants for all exceptions generated by system function calls.